 The contrast between Table \ref{t0+3} and Table \ref{t0+4} is unmistakable.
 This, of course, originates from the inputs (\ref{0++1}) and (\ref{0++2}).
 This analysis has both positive and negative sides.
 The positive side is that the result of the $4\times 4$ mixing, in particular the physical contents of the mass eigenstates, is consistent with the $3\times 3$ mixing analysis.
 But the disappointing point is that the $4\times 4$ analysis can not tell whether the PDG view that $a_0(1450)$, not $a_0(980)$, is the isotriplet partner of the $0^{++}$ isosinglet state.

-At this point one might wonder why we did not include $f_0(500)$ in the mixing.
-The reason is that $f_0(500)$ could be an extraordinary state which does not fit well to a $q\bq$ state, which often has been interpreted as a tetra-quark state \cite{f5001,f5002,f5003,f5004,f5005,f5006,f5007}.
-In our quark and chromon model there are two possible explanations for this.

-First, as we have already pointed out, the monopole condensation responsible for the color confinement in QCD will most likely generate a $0^{++}$ vacuum fluctuation mode \cite{prd80,prl81,prd15}.
-In this case $f_0(500)$, with the broad decay width, becomes a natural candidate of the vacuum fluctuation.

-Second, in our quark and chromon model $f_0(500)$ could be interpreted as the neuroball, a loosely bound state of neurons \cite{prd15}.
-As we have argued, Fig. \ref{nball} clearly tells that a neuron bound state might look very much like a molecular state made of two mesons.
-And this interpretation is consistent with the popular view that it is a tetra-quark state.

-Nevertheless, there is no reason why $f_0(500)$ can not mix with quarkonia and chromoballs.
-Actually, even when $f_0(500)$ appears as a neuroball it makes sense to include it in the mixing, because the neuroball could be viewed as a glueball.
+So far we have excluded $f(500)$ in the mixing, because it could be viewed as a neuroball or monoball, not a chromoball.
+On the other hand, there is no reason why it can not mix with quarkoniums and chromoballs.
+Actually, even when $f_0(500)$ becomes a neuroball it makes sense to include it in the mixing, because the neuroball could be viewed as a glueball.
 This must be clear from Fig. \ref{nball} and Fig. \ref{mixing}.
-Moreover, even when $f_0(500)$ becomes the monoball, the vacuum fluctuation of the monopole condensation, it could in principle mix with quarkonia and chromoballs.
+Moreover, even when it becomes the monoball, the vacuum fluctuation of the monopole condensation, there is no reason why it could not mix with quarkoniums and chromoballs.
 This justifies the $5\times 5$ mixing.

 For this reason we consider the following $5\times 5$ mixing with two $q\bq$ and three glueballs which has nine parameters, \bea M^2 =\left( \right), \eea Here $G_1$ and $G_2$ are the $^1S_0$ and $^5D_0$ chromoball as before, but $G_0$ is supposed to be the monoball or the neuroball.

-In this case we can put all five physical states below 2 GeV (including $f_0(500)$) and adopt (\ref{0++1}) or (\ref{0++2}) as the input, and treat $\mu$ as a free parameter.
+In this case we can put all five physical states below 2 GeV, including $f_0(500)$, and adopt (\ref{0++1}) or (\ref{0++2}) as the input, and treat $\mu$ as a free parameter.
 But we need to impose one more constraint to fix the mass matrix completely.